 What Are the Small Business Regulations That Apply to You?

 The Small Business Administration is a great resource to get information on business regulations.
 You can find a local office to connect with and look up information online for topics like these:

 - Licenses and permits and how to apply for them

 - How to stay legally compliant with federal and state laws

 You can also connect with your local chamber of commerce to see what state and local business laws and regulations you should be following.

-The United States Department of Labor also provides an online FirstStep Employment Law Advisor service, so you know which major federal employment laws apply to your business.
+The U.S. Department of Labor also provides an online FirstStep Employment Law Advisor service, so you know which major federal employment laws apply to your business.
 There’s also a FirstStep Poster Advisor that helps companies learn which posters they’re legally required to display at the workplace.

-And, as mentioned, working with a business attorney, especially in the early stages, is also a good idea.
-You don’t want to risk getting your business shut down—or face jail time—because you’re not following a legal regulation.
+Working with a business attorney, especially in the early stages of forming your business, is a good idea.
+You don’t want to risk a lawsuit, get your business shut down or face jail time for not following a legal regulation.

-Business regulations are continually evolving, and new ones pop up often.
+Business regulations are continually evolving, and new rules pop up often.
 Work with someone versed in business law to ensure your company is always compliant and legally operating.